 Alvin: I don’t know I just felt something like I knew by using the brethren, I know they’re going to give the love and their 100% effort because they belong here, and this is their chapel, and I knew they’re not going to give up on me.

-Edwin: FIrst of all it’s not our line of (work) you know.
+Edwin: First of all it’s not our line of (work) you know.
 He’s an I.T.
-I’m a biology student, so it’s like 2 seperate ways.
+I’m a biology student, so it’s like 2 separate ways.

 Nan: Wow…so God was really with you guys in everything that you did.